raj03kumar/Data-Structures-and-Algorithm/README.md

     3. When [1,5] comes, we need to find the number of 'present sir' on the number line from [1,5]
     4. Similarly for [4,6], [0,8] and [7,9].
 Keep updating the query's response in the answer array.

+INTERSECTING SEGMENTS:
+Given an array of 2n numbers, each number from 1 to n in it occurs exactly twice.
+We say that the segment y intersects the segment x if exactly one occurence of the number y is between the occurences of the number x.
+Find for each segment i, how many segment are there that intersect with i'th segment.

+Same as before just here we have to count only one occurence and ignore the numbers with 2 occurences.

+Let us make the intervals out of the given array.
+        1 - [1,5]
+        2 - [2,3]
+        3 - [4,6]
+        4 - [7,9]
+        5 - [0,8]
+    So our problem reduces to finding for each segment, the number of segments lying partially inside it.

+    Number of segments lying partially inside it = Number of numbers between the segment - 2*(number of segments lying completely inside it) i.e our nested segment problem

+---------------------FENWICK TREE (BINARY INDEX TREE)---------------------------------- Given an array, find the sum of array(L,R).
+This can be done using prefixSum array.
+O(N) for preprocessing and O(1) for query.
+Sum(L,R) = prefix[R]-prefix[L-1].
+But what if we have to update the elements also.
+So for updating the prefix array we would need O(N) time.
+So the fenwick tree helps us to reduce the O(N) time.
+Rest finding the sum remains same.
+For each number LSB, we define its responsibility.

+FOR QUERY:
+Chain of responsibilities:
+Sum(1....11) = A[11]+A[10]+A[8] because only they are responsible.
+Dropping LSB, and getting the next number.

+Easy only check the diagram once again if confused.
+We have to count numbers down of what the LSB denotes.
+If LSB denotes 7 then the number is responsible for the 7 numbers below it.
+If it is 16 then if is responsible for 16 numbers below it.
+We have to add the numbers until we completely come to 0 or we take all the numbers responsible until 0.

+FOR UPDATES:
+- What if we have to do point updates?
+- update according to their responsibilty

+Point Updates: Point updates are the opposite of this, we want to add the LSB to propagate the value up to the cells responsible for us.

+SIMPLE: If we have to do query then we have to subtract the LSB, and when we have to do updates then we have to add the LSB.

+ISOLATION OF LSB (Extraction of LSB):
+- Let a positive number be of the form: 'a1b' where 'a' contains random binary bits, and 'b' contains only '0's
+- hence, taking the two's complement of the number would be '~a1b'.
+- hence taking bitwise AND of a1b and ~a1b we get 1b or 10000......0

+CODES:
+- For Query:
+    int query(int idx){
+        int ans = 0;
+        while(idx>0){
+            ans+=bit[idx];
+            idx-=idx & (-idx);
+        }
+        return ans;
+    }
+- For Updates:
+    void update(int idx, int val){
+        while(idx < N){
+            bit[idx]+=val;
+            idx+=idx & (-idx);
+        }
+    }

+TIME COMPLEXITY:
+- For Querying: In each iteration we are removing a LSB from the number.
+In the worst case, there will be O(log N) operations.
+- For Point Updates: In each iteration we are adding LSB in the number.
+In the worst case, there will be O(log N) operations.

+Updates are of two types:
+- Range sum in Point Updates
+- Range sum with Range Updates

+Q. Range Sum with Point Updates using Fenwick Tree?
+Given an array A and Q queries.
+There are two types of queries:
+    1. LR, Print the sum of Array[L....R]
+    2. idx val, Update A[idx] to val

+IDEA:
+For query of type 1: Sum(L...R) = Query(R)-Query(L-1)
+For query of type 2:
+    1. Push '-A[idx]' to all the nodes responsible for A[idx]
+    2. Push 'val' to all the values which are responsible for A[idx]

+Q. Range Sum with Range Updates using Fenwick Tree?

+Note: We can implement it using segment trees as well but the code of Fenwick tree is less than that of Segment trees so we prefer Fenwick tree

 -----------------------------POLICY BASED DATA STRUCTURE--------------------------------
 - Ordered Set (Special type of set)